-The 3DNow! technology includes a new instruction called PREFETCH that allows a cache line to be prefetched into the data cache.
-The PREFETCH instruction format is defined in Table 17, "3DNow!TM Instructions," on page 81.
+The 3DNow! technology includes an instruction called PREFETCH that allows a cache line to be prefetched into the L1 data cache and the L2 cache.
+Unlike prefetching under hardware control, software prefetching only fetches the cache line specified by the operand of the PREFETCH instruction, and does not attempt to fetch the other cache line in the sector.
+The PREFETCH instruction format is defined in Table 15, "3DNow!TM Instructions," on page 89.
 For more detailed information, see the 3DNow!TM Technology Manual, order# 21928.

-7.9 Cache States
+9.10 Cache States

-Table 36 shows all the possible cache-line states before and after program-generated accesses to individual cache lines.
-The table includes the correspondence between MESI states and writethrough or writeback states for lines in the data cache.
+Table 39 shows all the possible cache-line states before and after program-generated accesses to individual cache lines.

-Table 36.
-Data Cache States for Read and Write Accesses
+Table 39.
+L1 and L2 Cache States for Read and Write Accesses